 Being proactive in finding out everything you can about the profession will assist in mapping out your career goals and the path you want to take.
 In the world of on-air broadcasting, image is everything, even when your audience cannot see you.
 Whether you want to take the technical broadcasting route or be in front of the camera, the sacrifice is the same.
 Knowing the steps to navigate your way to that desired position is worth the time and effort.

-Ready to learn more about The Ohio Illinois Center for Broadcasting and how our program can put you on the fast track to landing your first job in the broadcasting industry?
+Ready to learn more about our Centers for Broadcasting and how our program can put you on the fast track to landing your first job in the broadcasting industry?
 Connect with us today!